Vintharas/js13k-spaceshooter/README.md

   - show interesting stuff (like a minimap)
 - vision
   - diminish range of vision (player sees less space, rest becomes darker)
+- enable/disable systems based on energy left
+  - shield
+  - radar
+  - vision
+  - shoot
+  - thrust
+  - life support?
+- ways to lose
+  - crushed by an asteroid
+  - been too near a sun
+  - black holes?
+  - beasts and enemies attack you
+  - too low energy?
+Life support disabled for a long period of time?
 - smart enemies
   - reapers
   - galatic empire, etc